yelements/GameDesign02/README.md

 # GameDesgin02

-##This is for the students of the BHSVA
+##This is for the students of BHSVA attending the Game Design Class

 Instructor: Jose Ortiz
 Teacher's Assistant: David Echevarria